whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-19-Pipsticks-Stickers-Subscription-February-2016-Review-Coupon.md

 <img src="/images/PipsticksFeb2016Stickers2.jpg" border="0" style="border:none;max-width:100%;" alt="Stickers" />
 </a></center>

 <p>Sheets of animal stickers!
-One sheet is fully dedicated to cats and since I own one, I can surely relate to the love people have for these wonderful creatures and will surely be using this.</p>
+One sheet is fully dedicated to cats and since I own one, I can relate to the love people have for these wonderful creatures and will surely be using this.</p>

 <br>